Lemuller04/odin-linked-list/README.md

   - `insertAt(value, index)` — Inserts a node at a specific index
   - `removeAt(index)` — Removes the node at a specific index

+## Testing

+- To test, run 'node test.js [filename]'
+- File name can be either linkedListIterative or linkedListRecursive
+- You can edit the tests however you want inside the run function in tests.js

 ## 🎯 Learning Goals

 - Practice building data structures from scratch